keystonejs/keystone-classic/docs/Guides/yo-generator.md

 If you want more information about the generator, it can be found at [KeystoneJS Yeoman Generator](https://github.com/keystonejs/generator-keystone).

+In the guide we'll also be using [Pug](pugjs.org/) for our view templates and [LESS](lesscss.org/) for our CSS templates.
+In your own project you can use any template language you like; see [using other template languages](/#using-other-template-languages) (below) for more information.

 ## Our Setup:

 ### keystone.js start script